amphoradata/python-sdk/src/sdk/docs/OrganisationsApi.md

 id = 'id_example' # str | The Id of the Organisation.

 try:
-    # Get's a list of an Organisation's Terms of Use.
+    # Gets a list of an Organisation's Terms of Use.
     api_response = api_instance.organisations_terms_of_use_read(id)
     pprint(api_response)
 except ApiException as e: